mouthmohammed3-del/mouthmohammed3-del/README.md

 - GitHub: [mouthmohammed3-del](https://github.com/mouthmohammed3-del)
 - Email: mouthmohammed3@gmail.com
 📱 Phone: +967 778532787

-⭐ *“Information systems are built not just with code, but with logic, analysis, and vision.”*
 <!--
 **mouthmohammed3-del/mouthmohammed3-del** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.